wyldckat/Python_SQLite_FileStorage/README.md

 How to install
 ==============

 You need LZO and Python with SQLite.
-LZO is only the non-standard one, for which the following instructions should work:
+LZO is only the non-standard one, for which the following instructions should work (at least on Linux):

 ```
 mkdir preparing